Jerry Apodaca

-Jerry Apodaca (born October 3, 1934) is an American politician of the Democratic Party who served as the 24th governor of New Mexico from 1975 to 1979 and chair of the president’s council on physical fitness and sports from 1978 to 1980.
+Jerry Apodaca (October 3, 1934 – April 26, 2023) was an American politician of the Democratic Party who served as the 24th governor of New Mexico from 1975 to 1979 and chair of the president's council on physical fitness and sports from 1978 to 1980.

-Personal life
+Early life

 Apodaca graduated from the University of New Mexico in 1956 with a bachelor of science degree; he was a member of the Phi Delta Theta fraternity.
 Apodaca would later enter the insurance business.

 Politics

 In 1965, he was elected to the New Mexico Senate, in which he served for four two-year terms from 1966 to 1974.
 Apodaca was elected governor of New Mexico as a Democrat in 1974, becoming the first Hispanic governor in the U.S. since 1918, along with neighboring Arizona Governor Raúl Héctor Castro, who was also elected that year.
 Apodaca narrowly defeated his Republican opponent, Joe Skeen, later a long-term member of the United States House of Representatives from New Mexico.
-At the campaign, Jimmy Carter, the outgoing governor of Georgia and future President of the United States, came to New Mexico to campaign for Apodaca.
+During the campaign, Jimmy Carter, the outgoing governor of Georgia and future President of the United States, came to New Mexico to stump for Apodaca.

 Apodaca reorganized the New Mexico state government to create a cabinet system with twelve departments.
 He consolidated agencies and abolished several boards and commissions.
 Apodaca's reorganization plan was passed by the legislature in March 1977, but it did not go into effect officially until April 1978.
 It was presented as a more efficient, effective, and rational means of governing state agencies without the contradictions of state commissions formed by the legislature often in cross purposes.
 One of the first appointments Apodaca made was Dr. Charles Becknell to be director of the Governor's Council on Criminal Justice Planning.
-Between 1976-1977 the planning staff selected by Dr. Becknell, were ideologically committed to rehabilitation and inmate rights.
+Between 1976 and 1977 the planning staff selected by Dr. Becknell, were ideologically committed to rehabilitation and inmate rights.
 One of the first significant initiatives of the Governor's Council under Becknell's leadership was the development of Criminal Justice Standards and Goals for New Mexico that were based on National Standards and Goals initiated by the federal government in 1973.
 This attention to national standards would put New Mexico in a better position to receive federal funds.
 However, that was the very reason it was opposed by local prison administrators.
 Receiving money from the federal government meant paperwork requiring accountability for how the money was spent as well as matching funds a conservative legislature resisted.
 Coinciding with the 1976 Standards and Goals Project was a second major initiative of the Governor's Council under the leadership of Becknell.
 A comprehensive Corrections Master Plan for New Mexico was developed with a consulting group, Approach Associates, from Berkeley, California.
 The Corrections Master Plan called for a coordinated corrections system, increased programming for rehabilitation, greater emphasis on community-based corrections, and a comprehensive classification system.